Free ebook offering step-by-step guidance and tools to set up your performance management system.

 The 9 box grid is a handy tool for succession planning.
 That being said, it is far from being the only tool for succession planning.
 In fact, the results you get from using 9 box grid succession planning are much more effective when you use them in conjunction with other helpful succession planning tools.
 Examples?
 Sure!
 Let’s do some call and response.

 What is the largest problem with 9 box grid succession planning?
 Performance review biases!
-What is the best tool for eliminating performance review biases?
-360-degree feedback!
+The best tool for eliminating these biases is a reliable feedback platform for employees using 360-degree feedback!

 Using the data and insight you gain through 360-feedback to make educated decisions in filling the 9 box grid can take out most of the biases from your succession planning process.